 The following (1-22) are prohibited and apply to all College property including residence halls and off-campus activities.
-Students found to be in violation of an offense will face disciplinary action, which is typically probation for one calendar year.
-The second violation of any rule (1-22) will result in suspension and/or expulsion from the College and/or the residence hall.
-If, in the opinion of the Dean of Students, the violation of rules 1-22 is sufficiently serious, suspension/expulsion from the College/residence hall is possible on the first offense.
+Students found to be in violation of an offense will face disciplinary action in the form of reprimand, probation, suspension or expulsion, depending on the severity of the offense.
+The second violation of any rule (1-22) will result in suspension (either disciplinary, class, library, cafeteria or residence hall) or expulsion from the College and/or the residence hall.
+If, in the opinion of the Associate Dean of Students, the violation of rules 1-22 is sufficiently serious, suspension or expulsion from the College and/or residence hall is possible on the first offense.

 - 1. Gambling in any form. - 2.
 Pets on campus.
-Registered service animals only. - 3.
+Only registered service animals are allowed. - 3.
 Open element electrical appliances and microwave ovens. - 4.
 Solicitation and sales without permission. - 5.
+Failure to attend mandatory student meetings.

-Weight-lifting apparatus. - 6.
-Excessive noise determined to be disturbing to other residents or college officials. - 7.
+- 6. Excessive noise determined to be disturbing to other residents or college officials. - 7.
 Dartboards, darts, or any type of throwing knives. - 8.
 Any violation of the college tobacco-free policy.
 See page 29. - 9.
 Use of profane language or verbal abuse toward any College employee. - 10.
-VIolation of residence hall visitation rules as published in College Catalog.

-- 11. Candles, incense, or other flame-emitting articles in the residence hall. - 12.
+Violation of residence hall visitation rules as published in the College Catalog. - 11.
+Candles, incense, or other flame-emitting articles in the residence hall. - 12.
 Splicing into or otherwise "tampering" with existing electrical wiring in the residence hall. - 13.
 Misuse of residence hall keys or outside entrance keys by loaning personal keys to another person. - 14.
-The display of alcohol or drug-related materials including pictures, posters, or empty containers. - 15.
+The display of alcohol or drug-related materials including pictures, posters, or empty labeled containers. - 15.
 Lewd, indecent, pornographic, obscene behavior or expression.
 (This offense includes the use of verbal or symbolic expressions, which could be interpreted as insulting to one's race, gender, religion, national origin or disability.) - 16.
-Unauthorized possession of College, state or federal property or supplies. - 17.
+Unauthorized possession of College, state, or federal property or supplies. - 17.
 Disruptive or disorderly conduct which interferes with the rights and opportunities of those who attend the College to utilize and enjoy educational facilities or activities. - 18.
-Hover boards on campus. - 19.
-No use of athletic or sports equipment (ie balls, bats) inside college buildings without permission from a college official. - 20.
-Littering or desposing of rubbish or unwanted debris in area other than trash receptacles. - 21.
+Hoverboards on campus. - 19.
+Use of athletic or sports equipment (i.e. balls, bats, weight-lifting apparatus) inside college buildings without permission from a college official. - 20.
+Littering or disposing of rubbish or unwanted debris in areas other than trash receptacles. - 21.
 Threatened physical abuse of any person, including hazing, harassment, bullying, stalking, or any other act, which endangers the health or safety of any such person.
-(See College policy.) - 22.
+(See College policy 601.04.) - 22.
 Unauthorized entry to or use of any College facility including Residence Hall.

-The following rules (23-33) will merit automatic disciplinary suspension or expulsion from the College and the residence hall.
+The following rules (23-33) merit automatic disciplinary suspension or expulsion from the College and/or the residence hall.